 The spark plug is another maintenance item that should be replaced once a year to keep your ECHO string trimmer running at its best.
 Over time, the spark plug can become dirty causing it to misfire or have intermittent starting problems.

-A loose spark plug wire or incorrectly gapped string trimmer can cause a string trimmer to fail to start as well.
+A loose spark plug wire or incorrectly gapped spark plug can cause a string trimmer to fail to start as well.

 You can attempt to clean a mildly dirty spark plug with a wire brush and reuse it.
 I prefer to replace it.
 It is an inexpensive part and one of the primary items responsible for keeping your ECHO string trimmer running.